open-contracting/standard/standard/docs/en/schema/codelists.md

 ### Party Role

-The organisations, economic operators or other participants in a contracting process are listed in the [parties section](../../reference/#parties).
+The organizations, economic operators or other participants in a contracting process are listed in the [parties section](../../reference/#parties).
 A single party may have one or more roles in the contracting process.

 ```eval_rst
 .. csv-table-no-translate::